 Through the Office of Citizenship and Immigration Services (USCIS), the punishment for immigrants can be implemented, but the judges kept out the three states that filed a joint lawsuit, led by Attorney Leticia James.

 In addition, they excluded medical aid related to COVID-19 from public charges.
 That is, immigrants who, for health reasons due to the coronavirus pandemic, need to ask for help from the government to treat themselves, will be able to do so without the risk of being considered a public charge in the future when they request the green card or any other immigration benefit.

 DHS is expected to issue guidance regarding the filing of immigration applications affected by the new court order deemed limited, that is, how it will be applied.

 Certain points to consider regarding the evaluation of the ‘’public charge ’’

-Immigrants with chronic illnesses, such as a heart problem, could face problems, especially if the health insurance they receive is subsidized.
+- Immigrants with chronic illnesses, such as heart problems, could face problems, especially if the health insurance they receive is subsidized.

-If you need help with any of this points or have any questions, please Contact Us!
+If you need help with any of these points or have any questions, please Contact Us!